CU-ESIIL/hackathon2023_datacube/docs/Why data cubes/Why data cubes.md

 > Projections indicate that the world is speeding towards a warmer climate and will experience more catastrophic extreme events.

-## "How can we help organisms (populations and communities) to adapt to a wild future?"
+## "How can we use data science to help organisms (populations and communities) to adapt to a wild future?"

 ## The era of revolutions and their integrated role in environmental sciences